midibox/mios32/apps/tutorials/011_ain/README.txt

 The provided resultion is 12bit

-Similar to DINs/DOUTs, analog inputs (AINs) are scanned by MIOS32 in background, and a DMA is used as well to safe CPU time.
+Similar to DINs/DOUTs, analog inputs (AINs) are scanned by MIOS32 in background, and a DMA is used as well to save CPU time.

 AIN inputs have to be explictely enabled (and configured) in the mios32_config.h file.